Capturing the Moon’s Many Faces—And Phases

 Some people feel anxious or restless during a full moon.
 I, on the other hand, find a calmness about it.
-I’ll stay up late into the night with my tripod and camera set to capture its craters and mysterious bright rays of light.
+I’ll stay up late into the night with my tripod and camera set to capture photos of the moon; its craters and mysterious bright rays of light.
 I rise again early in the morning to capture the setting of the huge moon.
 Over time, during the period between 9 p.m. and 9 a.m., I’ve taken numerous pictures of the moon rising, cresting and setting—all phases have a beauty of their own.

 Every month, during the full moon, I check the forecast in hopes of clear skies so I can capture both its brightness against the darkness of the night, as well as the beauty of its descent upon, and eventually behind, the mountains.